-comment on analyse how writers use language and structure to achieve effects and influence readers, using relevant subject terminology to support their views AO3 Compare writers' ideas and perspectives, as well as how these are conveyed, across two or more texts AO4 Evaluate texts critically and support this with appropriate textual references audiences Organise information and ideas, using structural and grammatical features to support coherence and cohesion of texts AO6 Candidates must use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation.
+different texts AO2 Explain, comment on analyse how writers use language and structure to achieve effects and influence readers, using relevant subject terminology to support their views AO3 Compare writers' ideas and well as how these are conveyed, across two or more texts AO4 Evaluate texts critically and support this with appropriate textual references perspectives, as style and register for different forms. purposes and audiences Organise information and ideas, using structural and grammatical features to support coherence and cohesion of texts AO6 Candidates must use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation.